 Cortisol: The Stress Hormone

 Have you ever been really, really stressed out?
 Have you ever woken up early in the morning, eyes wide open, knowing almost immediately that you will not be returning to sleep?
-Suppose either of those situations feels familiar to you.
 In that case, you already know an essential part about cortisol, which is how it feels.

 Short read